Stability of Transformers under Layer Normalization: Forward Stability of Transformers

-for $\bfX(0)=\bfX_0$, and $t \in [0, T]$.
+We demonstrate that the Transformer training problem corresponds to a discrete-time mean-field control problem.
+Specifically, the Transformer training problem is given by

+for $i=0,\frac{1}{2},1,...,D-\frac{1}{2}$.
 Here, the expectation is taken over the input-output pairs $(\bfX_0, \bfy)$, and $f^{\rm Pre}$ and $f^{\rm Peri}$ are defined in \eqref{eq:Pre-LN} and \eqref{eq:Peri-LN}, respectively.
-The loss function $G$ measures the difference between the target output $\bfy$ and the model output $\tilde{\bfy}(\bfX(T))$ in (\ref{eq:output_layer}).
+The loss function $G$ measures the difference between the target output $\bfy$ and the model output $\tilde{\bfy}(\bfX_D)$ in (\ref{eq:output_layer}).
 For example, in classification and sequence generation tasks, the softmax loss is commonly used; in regression tasks, the mean squared error is used.
-Similar to~(\ref{eq:cts_dynamics}), the dynamics alternate between the attention and feedforward modules.

-The training formulation (\ref{eq:cts_time_training}) can be interpreted as a mean-field control problem~\citep{bensoussan2013mean}, where the loss function $G$ and the dynamics~(\ref{eq:cts_dynamics}) correspond to the terminal cost and system dynamics, respectively.
-Utilizing this connection, we apply optimal control theory to analyze the optimal solution (the trained Transformer).
+The training formulation (\ref{eq:discrete_time_OC_obj}-\ref{eq:discrete_time_OC_dynamics}) can be interpreted as a discrete-time mean-field control problem~\cite{bensoussan2013mean}, where the loss function $G$ is the terminal cost, and the Transformer block (\ref{eq:discrete_time_OC_dynamics}) is the corresponding discrete-time dynamics; see~\Cref{sec:background} for more details.
+Utilizing this connection, we apply optimal control theory to derive properties of the optimal solution (the trained Transformer).
 In particular, the mean-field control perspective allows us to study the well-definedness of the optimality conditions and characterize the properties of the trained Transformer.
 This provides a principled way to investigate how different design choices, such as layer normalization placements, influence the trained model’s behavior.

-We emphasize again that the continuous-time and the standard discrete formulations are closely connected.
-The continuous-time formulation provides a principled framework for analysis, and the standard Transformer is its discretization.
-Hence, insights derived in continuous time naturally carry over to the discrete setting.
-For practical purposes, we present our results in the discrete case; our analysis applies to both discrete and continuous-time formulations.

-Our novel perspective differs from prior analyses, which often focus on models at initialization or rely on empirical observations; see~\Cref{sec:related_work}.
+Our novel perspective differs from prior analyses, which often focus on models at initialization or rely on empirical observations; see~\Cref{sec:related_work} for related work.
 By \emph{studying the model at convergence}, we provide insights that directly correspond to the quality of learned representations.
 Importantly, this perspective allows us to assess \emph{whether training drives Transformers toward regular solutions or pathological behaviors}.